Denza D9 vs Audi Q4 e-tron

 The Audi Q4 e-tron responds with a Electric making 210kW and 545Nm, paired to a single-speed (two-stage planetary) driving the rear wheels.
 It gets to 100km/h in 6.7 seconds.

 The Denza D9 has the clear power advantage at 230kW vs 210kW.
+In the real-world sprint, the Audi Q4 e-tron is 2.8s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort